ChauffeurPrive/nestor-api/docs/workflow.md

 ## Setup

-Nestor workflow is defined in [nestor configuration](TODO Link to doc), using a list, for example:
+Nestor workflow's steps are defined in [nestor configuration](TODO Link to doc), using a list, for example:

 ```yaml
 workflow: